- Search The Registry

 Herriman was born in New Orleans, LA.
 At an early Agee, his Creole family soon moved to California.
 As a teenager, he contributed drawings to local newspapers.
 In his early 20s, he moved to New York City and freelanced until newspaper mogul William Randolph Hearst hired him for the New York Evening Journal.
 During the first decade of the 20th century, Herriman’s first success was called The Family Upstairs.

-His comic strip Krazy Kat has been said by many to be America’s greatest cartoon.
+Many have said his comic strip Krazy Kat is America’s greatest cartoon.
 Throughout the 20th century, cartoonists have considered Krazy Kat the founding father (or mother) of sophisticated comic strips.
 George Herriman died in 1944.